Sweet and Savoury Pursuits

 Author: Fida | Sweet and Savoury Pursuits

-These walnuts get tossed in a sweet and spicy glaze and are then perfectly roasted until golden brown.
+These walnuts get coated in a sweet and spicy glaze and are then perfectly roasted until golden brown.
 So easy and quick to make, these Maple Spiced Walnuts make a delicious treat and are sure to be a favourite!

 4.61 from 117 votes